Skip to main content

 South Carolina Civil Statute of Limitations Laws

-The statute of limitations is a legal rule that defines when a lawsuit can be filed.
-If a person tries to sue after the certain time limit set by the law, the claim is barred and the defendant will automatically win.
+The statute of limitations is a legal rule that defines when a person can file a lawsuit.
+If a person tries to sue after the certain time limit set by the law, the claim gets barred, and the defendant will automatically win.
 Each state, including South Carolina, has its own statutes of limitations for each type of civil lawsuit, from contract disputes to personal injury.
 Each different type of claim can have a different time limit.
-For example, medical malpractice may have a shorter or longer statute of limitations than, say, trespass.
+For example, medical malpractice may have a shorter or longer statute of limitations than trespass.

 When Does the Time Limit Begin?